JMBastida/cobrowsing-tool/README.md

 ## Project Structure

-*   `/nectar`: Node.js backend API and WebSocket server.
+*   `/nectar`: Our main data management place with a Node.js API and WebSocket server.
 *   `/tgf-jorge-cobrowsing`: Angular frontend dashboard for agents.

 ## Setup & Running(No docker way)